-The present design is an extrapolation from the engineering model of the BF2 design.
-All the engineering details are described in the paragraph "Description of the MCNP model".
-The engineering design of the BF1, and in particular the flow channels, is not performed yet, but an attempt to include all the engineering details (and associated penalties in neutron production) is made in agreement with the information available from the existing design, as described in the paragraph.
+The present design is an extrapolation from the engineering model of the BF2.
+The engineering design of the BF1, and in particular the flow channels, is not performed yet, but an attempt to include all the engineering details (and associated penalties in neutron production) was made in agreement with the information available from the existing design, as described in Section 3.

-To quote absolute uncertainties on the brightness values one must also consider the uncertainties related to the Monte Carlo calculation.
+To determine absolute uncertainties on the brightness values one must also consider the uncertainties related to the Monte Carlo calculation.
 MCNPX calculations are based on spallation/evaporation models, and on nuclear libraries (available mostly up to 150 MeV energy), which includes also the scattering kernels.
-A detailed study of uncertainties related to these contributions was done for a previous baseline change [13].
+A detailed study of uncertainties related to these contributions was done for a previous baseline change [9, 10].
 On the basis of those results, and considering the more mature level of the present design, we can expect an absolute uncertainty of 15% on the present brightness values.